cb-defi-notifs/Layr-Labs-eigenlayer-contracts-16ea7196/docs/EigenLayer-withdrawal-flow.md

 ## Special Case -- Beacon Chain Withdrawals

-Before *completing* a withdrawal of 'Beacon Chain ETH', the staker must trigger a withdrawal from the Beacon Chain (as of now this must be originated from the validating keys, but details could change as Ethereum finishes implementing Beacon Chain withdrawals).
-The staker's EigenPod's balance will eventually increase by the amount withdrawn.
+If a withdrawal includes withdrawing  'Beacon Chain ETH' from Eigenlayer, then before *completing* the withdrawal, the staker must trigger a withdrawal from the Beacon Chain (as of now this must be originated from the validating keys, but details could change as Ethereum finishes implementing Beacon Chain withdrawals).
+The staker's EigenPod's balance will eventually increase by the amount withdrawn, and this change will be reflected in a BeaconChainOracle state root update.
 At that point, the validator will prove their withdrawal against the beacon chain state root via the `verifyBalanceUpdate` function.
-Once the above is done, then when the withdrawal is completed through `InvestmentManager.completeQueuedWithdrawal`, the InvestmentManager will pass a call to `EigenPodManager.withdrawBeaconChainETH`, which will in turn pass a call onto the staker's EigenPod itself, invoking the `EigenPod.withdrawBeaconChainETH` function.
+Once the above is done, then when the withdrawal is completed through `InvestmentManager.completeQueuedWithdrawal` (as above), the InvestmentManager will pass a call to `EigenPodManager.withdrawBeaconChainETH`, which will in turn pass a call onto the staker's EigenPod itself, invoking the `EigenPod.withdrawBeaconChainETH` function and triggering the actual transfer of ETH from the EigenPod to the withdrawer.